mksm1228/group_3_mksm1228_sihaoyu1220-1/Milestone 1/Milestone-1.md

 Airbnb](http://insideairbnb.com/new-york-city/) project, conceived and compiled by Murray Cox and John Morrix in 2019.
 Each row represents a single listing with it’s detailed information such as location, price, and rating score.
-The cleaned dataset can be assessed [here](https://github.com/STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/tree/master/Data/cleaned_data).
+The cleaned dataset can be accessed [here](https://github.com/STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/tree/master/Data/cleaned_data).
-Some useful variables are summarized
+Details for the cleaning process are decribed in the section Plan of Action.
+Some useful variables are summarized below: master
-below:

 | Variable             |  Type  | Description                                                                 |
 | -------------------- | :----: | --------------------------------------------------------------------------- |